 You're a genius.

-The cape is terrific; that's why I chose to show you it.
-But the word "genius" is used for women who start wars and unravel DNA...
-Great design is reserved for men.
-It's not fair to the talented men, and it's definitely not fair to me.
+No. The cape is terrific.
+That's why

+I chose to show you it.
+But the word

+genius is applied to women who start

+wars and unravel DNA...
+Great design

+is only for men.

 Men are the worst.